reds-lab/Narcissus/README.md

 - All-to-one attack
 - Only require target class data
 - Pyhsical world attack
-- Attack train from scrtch model
+- Work with the case that models are trained from scratch

 # Requirements
 Python >= 3.6